resrrdttrt/VOU_gacha_game/README.md

 ---

-## Project Status
-- Our project will update Login function in the future.
-Apparently user can select banner, pull gacha and see inventory.

 ### Challenging
 - We see the challenge in making a web application as the backend requires various and deep knowlegde to master, we have to research more on Node Express, MongoDB, as it is popular in industry nowaday.
 Overall, we manage to overcome it and improve our skill for future work.

 ---

-## Acknowledgements
-- Thank you DragonMarquise for motivating us to do the project.
-- Thank you Prof. Nguyen Van Sinh and Mr.Minh for guiding us in Web Application Course.